KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

 ![Drawing a black fat-bit.](images/ch2.fatbit.black.png)

-### Rows of Fat Bits
+### Rows of Fat-Bits

-At this point, we have a means of drawing a single white or black fat bit in the upper left-hand corner of the display.
+At this point, we have a means of drawing a single white or black fat-bit in the upper left-hand corner of the display.
 But, what we'd really like is to draw a complete matrix of them.
-A matrix is an array of arrays, of course, so it seems logical that our next step is to simply get an array of fat bits up on the screen first.
+A matrix is an array of arrays, of course, so it seems logical that our next step is to simply get an array of fat-bits up on the screen first.

 I need a plan to go about doing this.
 I won't go into the different approaches I've considered here; this chapter is already quite long as it is.
 Instead, I'll just invoke the power of successive refinement and iterative programming.